Not Only K-Pop: Introducing Korean Literature

 Traditionally, the wives of such office workers were expected to stay home looking after the house and the young children.
 As birthrates fell through the 1990s, more and more women began to suffer from long hours of solitude and boredom.
 By the mid-1990s, this alienation had become one of the main themes of a young generation of women writers.
 In The Vegetarian, this alienation takes on a new form: the rejection of "normal" eating habits.
 An excerpt of a pivotal chapter appears in this unit.

 To understand modern love in Korea, it is first necessary to look back at the past.
 In traditional Korean society, a woman’s marriage was decided by her family, and the couple, still often in their early teens, had no say in the choice of a partner.
+Marriages were always arranged and often celebrated while the couple were still children.
 The first time they met was at the wedding ceremony, when the bride was not supposed to open her eyes or look up to see the face of her future husband.
 In Confucian terms, the husband and the father were—like the king—absolute rulers.
-“Falling in love” was a startling new concept, first introduced through Japanese translations of Western novels.

 Today, although much has changed, relationships between men and women are far from easy.
 It is still very common for a Korean man to ask his family to find a “suitable” bride for him; and both partners often arrive at marriage with unrealistic expectations, to the delight of divorce lawyers.